kianzohoury/VAE/README.md

     <i> Figure 2.
 Simplified diagram of an autoencoder. </i>
 </p>

-It is composed of two separate neural networks: an encoder $f$ and decoder $g$, which are typically symmetric (but not always) and have opposite roles.
+It is composed of two separate neural networks: an encoder $f_{\theta}$ and decoder $g_{\phi}$, which are typically symmetric (but not always) and have opposite roles.

 #### Encoder
-An encoder is a non-linear mapping $f: X \mapsto Z$, where $Z$ is called the latent representation of $X$.
-The primary function of the encoder is to "encode" data into a compact, lower dimensional form (aka dimensionality reduction).
+An encoder is a non-linear mapping $f_{\theta}: X \mapsto Z$, parameterized by
+$\theta$. where $X$ The primary function of the encoder is to "encode" data $X$ into its compact latent representation o$Z$, by learning the most salient features of $X$.
-A latent representation is like an embedding, whereby similar representations should cluster together and dissimilar ones should be far away from each other.
+A good encoder will produce similar latent representations for similar inputs (and vice versa), meaning that different latent representations will be close or far way from each other, depending on how similar the inputs are.

 #### Decoder
-A decoder is also a linear mapping $g: Z \mapsto X$, and can be thought of as the reverse process.
-The primary function of the decoder is to "decode" the latent representation $Z$ created by the encoder and reconstruct $X$.
-Again, similar latent representations should yield similar reconstructions, and vice versa.
+A decoder is also a linear mapping $g_{\phi}: Z \mapsto X$, parameterized by
+$\phi$, and can loosely be thought of as the inverse process.
+The primary function of the decoder is to "decode" latent representation $Z$ created by the encoder, and reconstruct $X$ from it.
+Like the encoder, a good decoder will be able to generate similar reconstructions for similar latent representations, and vice versa.

-Now you may ask, if the encoder and decoder are supposed to be inverses of each other, then aren't we just learning the identity function $I$?
-Well, in some sense yes, but this is not merely a trivial task.
-If we choose the dimensionality of $Z$ to be relatively small compared to $X$, then we will be imposing a strict bottleneck on the model that encourages the encoder to learn the most salient features pertaining to $X$.
+Now you may ask, if the encoder and decoder are functionally inverse operations, isn't the autoencoder just learning to approximate the identity function $I$?
+Yes, but this is not trivial, since we have to remember that the latent space is typically of much lower dimension than the original pixel space, which imposes a strict bottleneck.
+This bottleneck is what makes the encoder useful as a feature extractor.
-However, this comes at the cost of information loss, which impacts how accurately the decoder can reconstruct $X$.
+Yet, this also comes with the cost of losing detail, since the decoder has to reconstruct
+$X$ with potentially much less information.

 ### Reconstruction Error
 How do we ensure that $X' \approx X$?
 Like many convex optimization (minimization)